113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

 Version: 0.6.1

 The {{site.data.keyword.Bluemix_notm}} command line interface (CLI) provides a set of commands that are grouped by namespace for users to interact with {{site.data.keyword.Bluemix_notm}}.

 Starting from version 0.5.0, {{site.data.keyword.Bluemix_notm}} command line client bundles a Cloud Foundry command line client in its installation.
 If you have your own cf cli installed, do not use both {{site.data.keyword.Bluemix_notm}} CLI commands `bx [command]` and Cloud Foundry CLI commands `cf [command]` of your own installation in the same context.
 Instead, use `bluemix cf [command]` if you want to use cf cli to manage Cloud Foundry resources in {{site.data.keyword.Bluemix_notm}} CLI context.
-Besides,  `bluemix cf api/login/logout/target` is not allowed, use `bluemix api/login/logout/target` instead.
+Note that `bluemix cf api/login/logout/target` is not allowed, and you must use `bluemix api/login/logout/target` instead.

-The following lists detailed commands usage that are supported by {{site.data.keyword.Bluemix_notm}} CLI, including their names, arguments, options, prerequisites, descriptions, and examples.
+The following lists detailed commands that are supported by {{site.data.keyword.Bluemix_notm}} CLI, including their names, arguments, options, prerequisites, descriptions, and examples.
 {:shortdesc}

 **Note:** *Prerequisites* list which actions are required before using the command.
 Commands that have no prerequisite actions list **None**.
 Otherwise, prerequisites might include one or more of the following actions: